harernāmaiva nāmaiva nāmaiva mama jīvanam |

 A kīrtana is simply a garland of words including the nāmas of Īśvara and thus it simply extols the glories of the Lord.
 The prefix, sam, as in saṅkīrtana, does not necessarily enhance the meaning in this context.
 A kīrtana that is sung is saṅgītam, music.
 Singing the kīrtanas is nothing but celebrating the glories of Bhagavān.
 In particular, singing nāma saṅkīrtana affords the devotee effortlessly the absorption of the mind for the time being in reveling on the glories of the Lord.
 In fact, it is prescribed as the easiest sādhanā for the devotee to gain the purity and subtlety of the mind to appreciate the essential oneness of the individual with Īśvara.

-May all the devotees partake in the monthly nāma saṅkīrtana and the yearly Śrī Rādhā Kalyāṇa Mahotsava and receive the blessings of the Lord for reveling in His glories.
+May all the devotees partake in the monthly nāma saṅkīrtana and the yearly Śrī Rādhā Kalyāṇa Mahotsavam and receive the blessings of Lord Sri Krishna and Gurus.